stencila/website/CONTRIBUTING.md

 ### Build website locally

+The Stencila website is built using a combination of [Markdown][markdown] (for easy editing of content) and [Nunjucks][nunjucks] (for HTML templating).

-Stencila website is build using Markdown and [Nunjucks][nunjucks].
-If you want to preview locally the changes you want to suggest to Stencila website, here's what you need to do.
+If you want to preview your changes locally:

 1. Fork the [Stencila website repository][stencila-website-repo].
 2. Clone your work to your machine.
 3. Open the terminal and navigate to the repository you just cloned.
 4. Type `npm install` (Note: You need to have [npm installed](https://www.npmjs.com/get-npm) on your machine.)
-5. Once *npm* has finished installing all required packages, type `npm run`
+5. Once `npm` has finished installing all required packages, type `npm run`
 6. Open your browser and go to `http://127.0.0.1:8080`

 [stencila-site]: http://stenci.la/